Prasad-Projects/MMTP/Database/readme.txt

 To import
 1) Create a database
 2) Start by importing buses1.sql, buses2.sql till buses5.sql in order
-3) Type the following in the terminal:
-   -> Create a database named mmtp in mysql
-   -> Then type: mysql -u root -p mmtp < airline.sql
+3) For flight data just import the airline.sql